Monroe in Orange County, New York — The American Northeast (Mid-Atlantic)

 Erected 2007 by Monroe Historical Society.

 Location.
 41° 19.928′ N, 74° 11.42′ W. Marker is in Monroe, New York, in Orange County.
-Marker is at the intersection of Millpond Parkway and New York State Route 17M on Millpond Parkway.
+It is at the intersection of Millpond Parkway and New York State Route 17M on Millpond Parkway.
 The sign is between the commuter parking lot and Airplane Park on the left side.
 Touch for map.
 Marker is in this post office area: Monroe NY 10950, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Monroe, New York (about 300 feet away, measured in a direct line); Monroe School (approx. 0.2 miles away); Town of Monroe (approx. 0.2 miles away); Landmark of Monroe (approx. 0.3 miles away); Rest Haven (approx. 0.3 miles away); Village of Monroe (approx. 0.3 miles away); Monroe Cheese Co. (approx. 0.4 miles away); Village of Monroe Historic District (approx. 0.4 miles away).
+At least 8 other markers are within walking distance of this marker: Monroe, New York (about 300 feet away, measured in a direct line); Monroe School (approx. 0.2 miles away); Town of Monroe (approx. 0.2 miles away); Landmark of Monroe (approx. 0.3 miles away); Rest Haven (approx. 0.3 miles away); Village of Monroe (approx. 0.3 miles away); Monroe Cheese Co. (approx. 0.4 miles away); Village of Monroe Historic District (approx. 0.4 miles away).
 Touch for a list and map of all markers in Monroe.

 More about this marker.
 The historical marker was officially dedicated on October 15th 2008.

-Photographed By Leslie Smith, October 16, 2009
+Photographed by Leslie Smith, October 16, 2009

 3. Official Ford R. Dally Park tablet